bliu56/Dnd-Assistant/README.md

-#DnD Assistant
+## DnD Assistant

-This project aims to help new player to create a new character from scratch and have it tied to registered account.
+This project aims to help new players create a new character from scratch and have it tied to a registered account.

-## Getting Started with Create React App
+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: